Erastuskanyatta/Node.js-vs-Python-for-backend-Development/index.md

 Node.js is an open-source, cross-platform technology and Javascript runtime environment capable of executing javascript at the server-side.
 It depends on Chrome's V8 JavaScript engine.
 This engine was designed by Google to compile JavaScript functions into machine code.

 On the other hand, Python is a general-purpose programming language used in web development to create dynamic websites using frameworks like Flask, Django, and Pyramid.
 For the most part, Python runs on Google's Apps Engine.
-Likewise created by Google, the App Engine allows you to create web applications with Python and permits you to benefit from various libraries that the best Python developers use.

 To make an informed decision on which technology to use, we will  consider the following criteria:
 1. Speed